SimonStnn/pop-a-loon/README.md

 ### Manual Installation

 Refer to the [docs](./docs/README.md#getting-started) for manual installation instructions.

+## Documentation

+For more information about the architecture of the extension and on how to get started with development and building the extension, refer to the [documentation](./docs#readme).

 [^1]: The extension runs a small script on every page that adds balloons to the page.
 To do this it needs this permission.
 You can view this script in [src/content/content.ts](./src/content/content.ts).